 One of the most unique rooms in Graceland is the Jungle Room.
 Elvis said this room reminded him of his time spent in Hawaii, which he loved.
 He spent a lot of time entertaining in this room and even recorded a song here.
 Throughout the house you can find areas where carpet lined the ceilings and walls, this is said to help with acoustics.

 The pool table room was pretty awesome.
 The walls and ceiling were covered with fabric.
-I can only imagine how much work went into this room.
+I can only imagine how much work went into the room.
 It appeared flawlessly done.
 There were old-fashioned chandeliers that looked just like something you would expect to see hanging above a pool table today.

 His TV and music room was bright yellow and blue.
 I sort of love Elvis’s retro yellow bar – it’s a must-see.
 He had three TVs setup so he could watch two different news stations and one comedy at all times.
 Beyond this room, you could see his racquet ball court and pinball machine.
 Just being able to visualize Elvis playing games was pretty cool.

 After you tour Graceland, you head outdoors to the pasture.
 Elvis loved his horses.
 He had multiple horses for the family to all ride together.